Table Of Contents

 Passion Church Life Groups Model

+At Passion Church, we believe our church must grow larger and smaller at the same time.
 We grow larger to reach as many people as possible with the life-giving message of Jesus.
 We gather in Life Groups to build community and care for people.

 Passion Church is a church of Small Groups, not a church with Small Groups.